 According to Forrest Gump, “S**t happens,” but why does diarrhea happen?
 Remember, diarrhea is not an independent sickness; it is an overlying symptom of one or more underlying disorders.
 It’s one of the more common symptoms, meaning that it may be indicative of a wide variety of potentially serious diseases.
 As a result, be sure you use your best judgment when dealing with your cat’s health.

 To better understand how to stop cat diarrhea, let’s take a look at some common reasons the problem arises:

 - Systemic or overall illness

-- Increased levels of stress/anxiety or serious changes in the cat’s environment and/or routine
+- Increased levels of nervousness or serious changes in the cat’s environment and/or routine

-- Constipation – this may seem weird, but older cats have a tendency to react to constipation by expelling watery stools around the obstruction
+- Constipation – older cats may react to this by expelling watery stool around an obstruction

 - Infection (viral, bacterial, or fungal)

-As you can see, there are so many different reasons that your cat can get diarrhea.
-In many cases, you’ll have to take your pet into a veterinarian in order to properly diagnose the underlying condition.
-However, this is usually only necessary if the condition is particularly serious and/or consistent.
-If it’s not too serious you might be able to stop your cat’s diarrhea naturally.
+As you can see, there are many different reasons that your cat can get diarrhea.
+You’ll have to take your pet to a veterinarian to properly diagnose the underlying condition in many cases.
+However, this is usually only necessary if the condition is particularly serious or consistent.
+If it’s not too serious, you might be able to stop your cat’s diarrhea naturally.

 What Are the Symptoms?

-Besides the consistency and frequency of your cat’s bowel movements, there are a number of symptoms associated with cat diarrhea, including:
+Besides the consistency and frequency of your cat’s bowel movements, there are several symptoms associated with cat diarrhea, including: